 This website was created with the intention of making finding art in Boston easier.
 No matter where you are in the city, world-class exhibitions and galleries are never more than a short subway ride away.
 Using the MBTA subway map as a guide, Boston Art Underground's goal is to familiarize its users with the art spaces in Boston, and to showcase local artists.

-SEE IT: On view through August 10th.
+SEE IT: On view through May 1.